Unveiling Multiple Physical Processes on a Cluster Galaxy at z=0.3 Using JWST: Introduction

 Ram-pressure stripping stands out amongst the hydrodynamical processes.
-Whilst it is one of the most efficient methods of removing gas, depending on the orientation and relative velocity of the host galaxy \citep{akerman_how_2023}, it does not initially prevent star formation.
-Due to the progression of the galaxy through the cluster medium, the stripped gas can be observed in various phases as a ``tail''.
-This gas cools into star-forming knots, leading to extended tails that are visible across almost the entire electromagnetic spectrum, from X-ray to radio continuum \citep[\textit{e.g.}][]{wang_x-raying_2004,sun_spectacular_2010,gullieuszik_uv_2023,moretti_observing_2022,gavazzi_radio_1995,scott_two_2012,roberts_lotss_2021,serra_meerkat_2024}.
-The most spectacular examples of RPS are known as ``jellyfish'' galaxies, so named for the peculiar morphology of these knots and filaments trailing the stellar disc \citep{smith_ultraviolet_2010,poggianti_gasp_2017}.
+Whilst it is one of the most efficient methods of removing gas, depending on the orientation and relative velocity of the host galaxy with respect to the ICM \citep{schulz_multi_2001,vollmer_ram_2001,roediger_ram_2006,akerman_how_2023}, it does not initially prevent star formation.
+Due to the progression of the galaxy through the cluster medium, the stripped gas can be observed in various phases as a tail.
+This gas frequently cools into star-forming knots (but see \citealt{chung_virgo_2007,pedrini_muse_2022} for examples of galaxies where this does not happen), leading to extended tails that are visible across almost the entire electromagnetic spectrum, from X-ray to radio continuum \citep[e.g.][]{wang_x-raying_2004,sun_spectacular_2010,gullieuszik_uv_2023,moretti_observing_2022,gavazzi_radio_1995,scott_two_2012,roberts_lotss_2021,serra_meerkat_2024}.
+Some of the most spectacular examples of RPS are known as jellyfish galaxies, so named for the peculiar morphology of these knots and filaments trailing the stellar disc \citep{smith_ultraviolet_2010,poggianti_gasp_2017}.

 Due to the variety of interplaying physical processes, it remains difficult to obtain a full understanding of galactic evolution within high-density environments.
-Some observations indicate that RPS is almost ubiquitous amongst blue galaxies in relatively local clusters \citep{boselli_virgo_2018,vulcani_relevance_2022}, and that the fraction observed is simply an artefact of the duration of visibility of the tails compared to the total duration of stripping.
-On the other hand, galaxy mergers and other low-velocity interactions are thought to be rare in high-mass clusters, due to the high velocity dispersion of the system, with repeated high-velocity encounters favoured \citep[harassment][]{moore_galaxy_1996}.
+Some observations indicate that RPS is almost ubiquitous amongst blue galaxies in relatively local clusters \citep{boselli_virgo_2018,vulcani_relevance_2022}, and that the fraction observed is heavily dependent on the selection criteria.
+On the other hand, galaxy mergers and other low-velocity interactions are thought to be rare in high-mass clusters, due to the high velocity dispersion of the system, which favours repeated high-velocity encounters \citep[harassment][]{moore_galaxy_1996}.